Chromia protocols

 FT4 protocol

-FT4 user accounts can be identified with EVM account addresses, meaning that dapp developers can allow users to authenticate using an existing EVM wallet, such as MetaMask.
-Alternatively, Chromia provides a native wallet solution, the Chromia Vault.
+FT4 user accounts can use Ethereum and Binance chain account addresses, allowing dapp developers to let users authenticate with an existing wallet, such as MetaMask.
+Alternatively, Chromia offers a native wallet solution called the Chromia Vault.

-Asset transfers in FT4 are streamlined and secure.
-The protocol offers tools for minting, verifying, and transferring assets.
-Assets can be transferred between accounts on the same blockchain, or across blockchains on the Chromia network.
-They can also be bridged to and from EVM chains external to the Chromia network using Chromia's bridging framework.
+Developers can transfer assets between accounts on the same blockchain or across blockchains within the Chromia network.
+They can also bridge assets to and from Ethereum or Binance chain, external to the Chromia network, using Chromia's bridging framework.

 For more detailed information, visit the Chromia FT4 documentation.